barsanuphe/grenier/README.md

     grenier -n all -s disk1

-This sends `documents` to both google drive and hubic:
+This sends `documents` to both google drive and hubic, provided "google" and "hubic" are previously configured rclone remotes:

     grenier -n documents -s google hubic